Vision

 Ed Kennedy, Former President

-John A. Allen, Former President
+John H. Allen, Former President

 Kent Wright, Former Programs Officer